neooriginal/OMI.me-Apps/README.md

 ## License

-All applications are licensed under the MIT License - see the LICENSE file in each application directory for details.
+All applications are licensed under the MIT License with Attribution Requirements - see the LICENSE file in each application directory for details.

+**Attribution Requirements:**
+- Any derivative works, modifications, or distributions must prominently credit Neo (github.com/neooriginal)
+- Credit must be visible in user-facing documentation, about pages, or similar locations
+- Credit must include a link to the original repository or author's GitHub profile

 ## Disclaimer